marie-jakob/mesdt/notes.md

 ### TODOs

-Definitely:
-+ structure of mesdt objects (nested list with input, fit object, separate slots for tests)
+Functionality / Technical stuff:
++ different distributions: gumbel-min link function (gumbel max?)
+  + -> adapt to do the correct link stuff (reverse-coding response variable or something
+  + -> see DeCarlo 1998 paper)
-+ emmeans-like estimates + SEs
++ gumbel-max + tests
++ Aggregation
++ handle reverse-coded trial type variable
++ LRTs: check if tests for an object were already computed
-+ Plots
++ tests continuous predictors

-+ -> To do that: change formula structure from model matrices (only used for LRTs) to just using separate variables for the sensitivity parameters
+Post-Processing / Pretty Stuff
 + apa_print_mlsdt() method
-+ support for mix of correlated and uncorrelated random effects
-  + That should also be easier when the translation of the input syntax is changed
 + pretty output
   + summary() (+ print.summary()) method
+    + -> print random effects
   + print() method
-+ change mu / lambda to c / d' -> or just use "sensitivty" and "response bias"
++ df for random effects

+Documentations / Conventions / Naming / Practicality
++ README
 + documentation
 + examples
 + Check user input (Raphi: Check everything that users give you!)
+  + compute_tests()
 + Tests for customized SDT user output
-+ test only a subset of random effects

-Probably:
++ skip tests if packages not installed
++ Vignette extreme value SDT
++ datasets: detecting bias project?

 Maybe:
 + optionally test parameters instead of whole factors
++ support for mix of correlated and uncorrelated random effects
+  + That should also be easier when the translation of the input syntax is changed
++ Plots
++ test only a subset of random effects

 Probably not: